transcedentalia/problem-of-the-day/README.md

 PotD03082014_1 - Given a string and a pattern, find out if the pattern matches the string.
 The pattern has the following 		 wildcards: * --> Matches with 0 or more instances of the precedent character. ? --> Matches with 0 or 1 			 instance of the precedent character.
 PotD03082014_2 - Write your own atoi function (ascii to int) (T: O(n), S: O(1)) PotD04082014_1 - Replace in a string all spaces with “%20”.
 (T: O(n), S:O(1))
+PotD06082014_1 - Rotate a given string by k.
+(T: O(n), S: O(1))
+PotD08082014_1 - Given an array of strings, find if the given strings can be chained to form a circle.
+A string X can be put before another string Y in circle if the last character of X is same as first character of Y.
 PotD16082014_1 - Given two strings X and Y, find the length of the longest common subsequence.
 PotD16082014_1 - Given two strings X and Y, find the length of the longest common substring.